 How Does the Dehumidification Process Work?

-Airflow in the Dehumidification Process
+The Role of Airflow in the Dehumidification Process

-What Are the Typical Air Conditions Before the Dehumidification Process?
+Typical Air Conditions Before Dehumidification

+In most cases, we refer to incoming air as air with a dry bulb temperature of around 80 degrees Fahrenheit and relative humidity of 60%.
 Dry bulb temperature refers to the temperature on a thermometer that’s not affected by moisture in the air, making it a key marker when measuring dehumidification capabilities.
 We can also use dew point temperatures, which refer to the temperature to which the air needs to be cooled to achieve a relative humidity of 100%.

 Another useful metric is grains of moisture per pound.
 Incoming air at 60% relative humidity corresponds to 92 grains of moisture per pound.
 These values apply to both the process air and the reactivation air.